 Top 10 Vocaloids with the Best Voices

-Generally, people appreciate the character, but not necessarily the voice.
-Could you cast your vote, considering only the Vocaloid voice?
-There are Vocaloids who are significantly better than Hatsune Miku!
+Generally, people appreciate a Vocaloid's character design more than the voice itself.
+But could you cast your vote considering only the Vocaloid's voice?
+Some Vocaloids have voices that are significantly better than Hatsune Miku's!

-Let's demonstrate that character design isn't the most important aspect.
-Vocaloid is about the music, not just appealing designs.
+Let's demonstrate that character design isn't the most important aspect here.
+Vocaloid is ultimately about the music, not just appealing designs.
 Let's focus on that.

 The Top Ten